krathul/feep/tools/KdeEcoTest/README.md

 `KdeEcoTest` helps to create a script which simulates the activities of a normal user in order to create a Standard Usage Scenario. `KdeEcoTest` also runs those scripts to automate emulation of user behavior in order to measure energy consumption of an application while in use.

-`KdeEcoTest` is a cross-platform and CLI based Python tool which is built using `xdotool`.
+`KdeEcoTest` is a cross-platform CLI based Python tool.

 ### Usage